basvdberg/IncrementalJoin/README.md

 - There are 7 transactions, each with a unique TrxId
 - Trx 3 and 4 arrive on the same day in dataset A and B.
-- Trx 1,2 and 7 have already arrived in B at the time they arrive in A ( we say that A is late).
+- Trx 1, 2 and 7 have already arrived in B at the time they arrive in A (we say that A is late).
-- Trx 5 and 6 arrive late in B ( B is late).
+- Trx 5 and 6 arrive late in B (B is late).

 Let's quantify how late B is with respect to A.
 | TrxId | RecDate_A | RecDate_B | DiffDays |